meltmedia/dropwizard-jest/README.md

 ```
 elasticsearch:
-  clusterName: cluster
+  clusterName: elasticsearch
   uri: 'http://localhost:9200'
 ```

 ## Building

-This project builds with Java8 and Maven 3.
+This project builds with Java 8 and Maven 3.
 After cloning the repo, install the bundle from the root of the project.

 ```
 mvn clean install